Skip to main content

 node-version: '20'

-This workflow triggers only when policy.yaml or files under policies/ change, keeping CI fast for unrelated pull requests.
+This workflow triggers only when card.yaml or files under cards/ change, keeping CI fast for unrelated pull requests.

 Run static validation first in your pipeline.
 It completes in under a second and catches the most common errors before the slower evaluation step runs.

-Policy evaluation goes beyond schema validation.
-It evaluates your policy against the agent’s actual state — checking capability mapping coverage, verifying that referenced tools exist, and scoring the policy against recent traces.
-This requires an API key.
+Card evaluation goes beyond schema validation.
+It evaluates your card’s policy against the agent’s tools — checking capability mapping coverage, verifying tool permissions, and scoring the card against tool usage.
+This can run locally or with an API key for live agent data.

-The evaluation gate makes API calls and reads live agent data.
+The evaluation gate may make API calls and read live agent data when using --agent.
 Only run it in trusted CI environments where your API key is stored as a secret.
 Never log the full evaluation response in public build logs if it contains agent identifiers or tool names you consider sensitive.

 on: